 Hunt, William 1854 - 1943

-William Hunt was born on Dorset, England on 19 April 1854 and was articled to his father, Charles Hunt, in 1876.
-He established an independent practice in London in 1878.
+William W. Hunt [commonly known as William Hunt] was born in Dorset, England on 19 April 1854.
+By 1876 he had moved to London where he was articled to his father, Charles Hunt in 1876.
+In 1878 he established an independent architectural practice in London.
 From 1905 he was in partnership with his son, Edward Arthur Hunt (1877-1963) as W. & E. Hunt in London.
-A watercolour drawing of Merrievale Court, Lincolnshire, and a drawing and a ground-floor plan of a house at Streatham designed by William Hunt are illustrated in 'The Studio Yearbook of Decorative Art' 1908 (illustrations B37, B54), and a plan and a photograph of the entrance hall at 'Redlands', Wimbledon, designed by W. & E. Hunt are featured in 'The Studio Yearbook of Decorative Art' 1910 (pp.45, 46).
+A watercolour drawing of Merrievale Court, Lincolnshire, and a drawing and a ground-floor plan of a house at Streatham designed by William Hunt are illustrated in 'The Studio Yearbook of Decorative Art' 1908 (illustrations B37, B54), and a plan and a photograph of the entrance hall at 'Redlands', Wimbledon, designed by W. & E. Hunt are featured in 'The Studio Yearbook of Decorative Art' 1910 (pp. 45, 46).

 William Hunt was elected a Licentiate of the Royal Institute of British Architects (LRIBA) in 1911 and a Fellow of the Royal Institute of British Architects (FRIBA) in 1913.
+His address was given as "Hillcrest', Upper Tooting Park, London in 1911; 28, Cecil Mansions, Upper Tooting Park, London in 1914; Donington House, Norfolk Street, London in 1914 and 1930; Brettenham House, Lancaster Place, London in 1935; and 13 Manville Road, Tooting, London in 1939 and 1943.
 He died in London on 13 January 1943.
-His address at the time of his death was 17 Manville Road, Tooting, London.

 Worked in